 I completed the little 5-string viola about the time I completed the recent commission, so I numbered it accordingly, and set it up.
 It has a great big voice, and is balanced and clear across all five strings!
 What a surprise!

 Accidental Imitation of a famous instrument

 I sent pictures to a violist friend, and her immediate response was “A 14” Tertis!
 Bet that would have made the old boy mad!”

-I had heard of Lionel Tertis, and his famous contribution to the viola world…but had never seen one of his instruments.
+I had heard of Lionel Tertis, and his famous contribution to the viola world…but had never actually seen one of his instruments.
 So I looked up photos on the internet, and, to my surprise, it really does look like my little fiddle!
-So, I inadvertently retraced the steps of Mr. Tertis, and produced a fairly powerful little five-string “Tertis-style” 14″ viola!
+So, I inadvertently retraced the steps of Mr. Tertis, and produced a fairly powerful little “Tertis-style” 14″ five-string viola!
 He, of course, was on the other end of the spectrum, trying to achieve a very large, but still playable, viola.
 (My apologies to the Maestro!
 I wasn’t being deliberately irreverent!)

 Here are some photos:

 The back, ribs and neck are Big Leaf Maple, harvested near my home, and the belly is Sitka Spruce.
 I used spirit varnish, as usual.